Fall: January 30

 - WES evaluations for international transcripts.
 Evaluations are not required for Canadian transcripts if the language of instruction is English.

-- Minimum TOEFL score of 100 (institution code: 2532), two semesters of full-time study at a US college or university, or completion of an undergraduate degree in a country where English is the official language and language of instruction
+- Minimum TOEFL score of 98 (institution code: 5688), minimum IELTS score of 7.0, four semesters of full-time study at a US college or university, or completion of an undergraduate degree in a country where English is the official language and language of instruction.

 Required Application Materials

 - Official transcripts sent directly the University at Albany Graduate Admissions Office from EVERY post-secondary academic institution attended, including college coursework completed during high school.

 Three letters of recommendation